-The debt contracted by a trading entity is generally short term, self-liquidating in nature, to fund its inventory and debtor requirements, with minimal to nil long-term debt.
-Also, the reliance on non-fund based limits such as letter of credit forms a large part of the entity's liabilities, especially for those engaged in import of commodities.
+The operations of a trading entity are characterised by high working capital intensity and low fixed asset intensity.
+Hence, the debt contracted by a trading entity is generally short term, self-liquidating in nature, to fund its inventory and debtor requirements with minimal long-term debt.
+Besides fund based limits, the reliance on non-fund based limits such as letter of credit forms a large part of the entity's indebtedness.
 Acuité takes into account these factors while analysing the entity's financial risk profile.

-Acuité assesses the entity's adequacy of cash flows to meet indebtedness, while also assessing the management's policies with regard to financial risk.
+Acuité assesses the entity's adequacy of cash flows vis a vis its overall indebtedness, while also assessing the management's policies with regard to financial risk.
 The historical financials, fund and cash flow statements and financial projections provide essential information about the entity's operations.
 Some of the sub-factors considered in financial risk analysis are:

-- Trend: Sales, sales returns, profitability, debt-equity, debt servicing cover - Margins: Operating profit margins, PAT margins among others - Liquidity: Current ratio, quick ratio, inventory days, receivable/payable/working capital days - Return Measures: Return on net worth, Return on capital employed and Return on assets - Debt and Debt Coverage: Debt equity mix, Total outside liabilities (TOL) to Net worth ratio, Interest coverage ratio.
+- Trend: Sales, sales returns, profitability, debt-equity, debt servicing cover - Margins: Operating profit margins, PAT margins among others - Liquidity: Current ratio, quick ratio, inventory days, receivable /payable /working capital days - Return Measures: Return on Networth & Return on Capital Employed - Debt and Debt Coverage: Debt equity mix, Total outside liabilities (TOL) to Net worth ratio, Interest coverage ratio. - Risk Coverage Ratio: The risk coverage ratio attempts to understand the impact of a 5-10% adverse variation in inventory/ receivables on the Net worth.